The Mountains & The People offers a range of opportunities to get involved in enjoyable and rewarding conservation work in Scotland’s National Parks.

 - Conservation Volunteering days

 Conservation Volunteering days let you help protect and enhance upland habitats, while getting out in the Scottish Mountains, discover new places, take on exciting challenges, meet people, learn new skills and also improve your health and wellbeing through outdoor activity.
+The work of our conservation volunteers compliments our investment in mountain path repairs.
+Regular basic maintenance is essential to ensure that habitats are protected and paths can be enjoyed for years to come.

 - Mountain Maintenance Volunteers